LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_7.md

 ---

-### 🗝️ Moyen d'obtention
+### 🗝️ How to Obtain

-Pour obtenir Meltan, vous devez fabriquer une `Boîte Meltan` et la poser au sol.
+To obtain Meltan, you must craft a `Meltan Box` and place it on the ground.

-Ensuite, vous devez remplir la boîte avec un total de 50 points de valeur métallique :
+Then, you must fill the box with a total of 50 metal value points:

-- `Lingot de Cuivre` → 1 point
+- `Copper Ingot` → 1 point
-- `Lingot de Fer` → 2 points
+- `Iron Ingot` → 2 points
-- `Lingot d'Or` → 3 points
+- `Gold Ingot` → 3 points
-- `Lingot de Netherite` → 50 points
+- `Netherite Ingot` → 50 points

-Une fois la boîte remplie, faites un clic droit dessus : un **Meltan au niveau 5 apparaîtra** alors, avec **2% de chance d’être chromatique**.
+Once the box is filled, right-click it: a **Level 5 Meltan** will appear, with a **2% chance of being Shiny**.

 {% hint style="info" %}
 <p align="center">
-La boîte ne sera pas consommée.
-Elle pourra être réutilisée.
+The box will not be consumed.
+It can be reused.
 </p>
 {% endhint %}

-Par la suite, cette même boîte génère `1 Bonbon Meltan` tous les 50 points de métal ajoutés.
-En donnant `64 Bonbon Meltan` à Meltan, il peut évoluer en Melmetal.
+Afterward, the same box generates `1 Meltan Candy` for every 50 metal points added.
+By giving `64 Meltan Candy` to Meltan, it can evolve into Melmetal.

 ---